tugrulz/EphemeralAstroturfing/README.md

 ## Access to more data

-Twitter allows sharing Tweet / User objects via non-automated means via in person communications.
+Twitter allows sharing Tweet / User objects via non-automated means, i.e. communication in person.
 Thus, you can contact us for the data we cannot publicly distribute, such as tweet and user objects or content of the lexicont tweets.

 Contact: tugrulcan dot elmas at epfl dot ch